mehulagg/gitlab/doc/development/logging.md

 ## Additional steps with new log files

 1. Consider log retention settings.
-By default, Omnibus will rotate any logs in `/var/log/gitlab/gitlab-rails/*.log` every hour and [keep at most 30 compressed files](https://docs.gitlab.com/omnibus/settings/logs.html#logrotate).
+By default, Omnibus rotates any logs in `/var/log/gitlab/gitlab-rails/*.log` every hour and [keep at most 30 compressed files](https://docs.gitlab.com/omnibus/settings/logs.html#logrotate).
    On GitLab.com, that setting is only 6 compressed files.
 These settings should suffice